nikita-savelyevv/ennf/README.md

   different classes, methods, hyperparameters, architectures etc. Key metrics are original confidence, confidence for adversarial image, their difference magnitude.
 Besides, would be interesting to see targeted transitions from one class to another, for example transition from MNIST digit 4 to 9.
+- **Image gradients and first layer weights visualization**<br/>
+  Gradient of per-class predictions over the input image can be useful in understanding what the model "looks" for when performing classification.
+Large magnitude of a gradient values reflects the importance of corresponding pixel for classification, and its sign (positive or negative) reflects whether the pixel should be brighter of dimmer for classification confidence to increase.

+  Another visualization that might be useful is the visualization of the first MLP layer's weights.
+As each neuron in the first layer is connected to each pixel of an input image we can use values of this neuron's weights to see which pixels will strongly contribute to neuron's activation.
+The magnitude of the weight reflects the "strength" of the contribution and its sign reflects whether the brightness of the pixel leads to increase or decrease of the activation.

+  In both cases you can reshape the visualized value to the shape of a dataset image and plot it as a grayscale mask.

+  For the case of the gradient visualization it would be interesting to demonstrate (1) gradient of ground truth class prediction over an image, (2) gradient of non ground truth class predictions over an image.
+Ofcourse you should also perform these experiments for images from different classes.

+  For the case of weight visualization you may plot weight masks for individual neurons or compute the mean of weights corresponding to the same pixel across all neurons of the first layer.
+In the first case it could be beneficial to reduce the number of neurons in the first layer because the visualization should become more meaningful as the small number of neurons makes each of them more distinct.
+You should also try to visualize weights for the case when MLP has no hidden layer, i.e. it has a single linear layer transforming image pixels straight into classification logits.
 - **Training with image augmentation**<br/>
   Modern computer vision machine learning models are often trained with augmentation techniques.
 Image augmentation is used to enrich limited training data by introducing slight random alterations such as addition of small noise,